opral/monorepo/inlang/source-code/paraglide/paraglide-js-adapter-next/README.md

 Be careful when using translated pathnames in combination with `prefix: "never"`.
 Links may not work if they are shared between people with different languages.

-#### Getting a localised Pathname
+#### Getting a localized Pathname

-There are situations where you need to know the localised version of a pathname.
+There are situations where you need to know the localized version of a pathname.
 You can use the `localizePathname` function for that.

 ```ts
 import { localizePathname } from "@/lib/i18n"